jaekwon/writings/atomone/utility_of_atone.md

 many future smart contracting platforms, and won't be the last to scale on AtomOne.

-_(We don't consider programming in the Go based CosmosSDK as an alternative to smart-contract programming for the purpose of this article because it is still more difficult than programming a dapp in say, Gno.
+We don't consider programming in the Go based CosmosSDK as an alternative to smart-contract programming for the purpose of this article because it is still more difficult than programming a dapp in say, Gno.
 The amount of boilerplate code and lines of code is much greater with the CosmosSDK, though the performance may be better than those that run on smart contract interpreting virtual machines.
-Lowering the barrier to dapp development is more impactful when the development complexity of blockchain applications is so high.)_
+Lowering the barrier to dapp development is more impactful when the development complexity of blockchain applications is so high.
+That is, the CosmosSDK is not a smart contracting platform, but a tool for building them.

 ## Utility as IBC Hub

+**The N^2 IBC Problem**

 The Cosmos hub has many IBC connections to other chains.
 Many of these chains, such as the Osmosis AMM DEX chain also have many IBC connections.
 Arguably all